dejarol/azure-search-spark/README.md

 # Azure Search Spark Connector

----

-A custom connector for Azure AI Search (formerly known as Azure Cognitive Search)
+A custom implementation of a Spark datasource that supports batch read and write operations targeting Azure AI Search (formerly known as Azure Cognitive Search).

 ## Downloading

-The connector is available within Maven central repository
+The connector is available at Maven central repository

 Maven
 ```